BigBadE/Raven-Language/README.md

 C++ is also required to be installed somewhere on your system, for Windows get it from https://visualstudio.microsoft.com/vs/community/

-Nightly is required for building the compiler, you can set the proejct to nightly with ```rustup override set nightly```
+Nightly is required for building the compiler, you can set the project to nightly with ```rustup override set nightly```

-# Common Errors

-If you get an error building proc-macro, set your nightly to an earlier version (nightly-2023-05-02 works)

 # Running